snotskie/ttrpg/site/src/index.md

 ### Helping

-Once per roll, whether your own or another character’s, you may spend any number of ① to increase the result of that roll by the number of ① spent.
+Once per roll, whether your own or another character’s, you may spend any number of ① to increase the result of that roll by $+1$ for each ① spent.
 You may only spend ① to help other characters this way if your character is near enough to them to reasonably help with the action.

 ### Coolness